 Our wastewater treatment process does not remove PFAS.
 As a result, PFAS can be detected in the treated wastewater (referred to as effluent), as well.
 PFAS has also been detected in our biosolids, the byproduct we make during the wastewater treatment process.
 OWASA produces Class A Exceptional Quality biosolids as defined by the EPA.
 We manage them through land application on OWASA owned and private property in partnership with local farmers; and by composting with a local company.
 Both end uses are regulated by federal and state laws.

 PFAS presence in wastewater effluent and biosolids is the result of PFAS persisting after they are thoroughly treated at the wastewater treatment plant.
 We are monitoring existing technologies for effluent and developing technologies for biosolids that could prove to be successful for PFAS removal in the future.
-In June this year, the EPA released guidance that will help us gather and analyze data from PFAS in wastewater effluent and plan our next steps for managing PFAS in wastewater.

 Testing PFAS in Wastewater (Environmental Protection Agency)

-Of 40 PFAS compounds tested, 5 were found in our wastewater influent and 8 were in our effluent in our most recent testing (August 2024).
+Of 40 PFAS compounds tested, 9 were found in our wastewater influent and 5 were in our effluent in our most recent testing (November 2024).
 At this point, we are not certain why the number of detections increases in the treatment process.
 You can see results on the analysis from our monitoring program by selecting the relevant tabs on our monitoring dashboard below.

 We are committed to understanding how PFAS migrates through our processes and supporting research and regulations.
-In June this year, the EPA released guidance that will help us gather and analyze data from PFAS in biosolids and plan our next steps for managing PFAS in biosolids.

-Out of the 40 compounds we tested for, our most recent biosolids analysis (August 2024) detected 13 PFAS compounds in our dewatered biosolids and 5 PFAS compounds in our liquid biosolids.
+Out of the 40 compounds we tested for, our most recent biosolids analysis (November 2024) detected 16 PFAS compounds in our dewatered biosolids and 6 PFAS compounds in our liquid biosolids.
 HFPO-DA (Gen-X) was not detected.
-The following table includes the results for our quarterly biosolids monitoring program from August 2022 through May 2024.
+The following table includes the results for our quarterly biosolids monitoring program from August 2022 through November 2024.
 Please note that the units for biosolids are different than the units in water PFAS analysis (ug/kg versus parts per trillion, since one is a concentration measure in a liquid (ppt) and the other is a concentration measure in a solid (ug/kg).

 LINK TO BIOSOLIDS SAMPLING ANALYSIS (pdf)